AdobeDocs/commerce-merchant-services.en/help/live-search/best-practice.md

 - Well-structured product data ensures that search algorithms can effectively match products to queries.
 Low quality product data leads to low relevant search results.
 Setting up the correct **attributes as searchable** with their corresponding **weight** and making sure that data within those attributes is relevant directly impacts the success of your merchandising strategy.
 - User experience and overall design.
-- Search rules are critical as they can elevate the visibility of certain products based on popularity, new arrivals, promotional criteria or any other merchandising strategy to meet your business requirements.
+- Search rules are critical, as they can elevate the visibility of certain products based on popularity, new arrivals, promotional criteria, or any other merchandising strategy to meet your business requirements.
 - Faceted navigation allows users to refine their search and get relevant results quickly.

 To manage [!DNL Live Search], go to **Marketing** > *SEO & Search* > **[!DNL Live Search]** in the Adobe Commerce Admin.